Description

 What is global health?
 Which global health challenges do we face?
 What are key principles of global health?
 Who are the major actors in global health and how do they influence global health policy?
 What are the Sustainable Development Goals and how can they advance addressing major health challenges globally?
 What is the role of health systems, international partnership, ethical aspects, equity, technological innovation and advocacy for research and development?
-And what is the impact of COVID-19 pandemic, migration, globalisation and climate change on health outcomes?
+And what is the impact of migration, globalisation and climate change on health outcomes?

 These are some of the questions and topics that will be interdisciplinary addressed in interactive sessions and small group work by international faculty and participants.